 Conducting the cyber security audit

 Once you have prepared adequately for the audit, it’s time to conduct it.
-The audit process may involve several stages, including reviewing your current security policies and procedures, assessing your network infrastructure, evaluating your incident response plan, analysing employee security awareness and training, and performing vulnerability scans and penetration tests.
+The audit process may involve several stages, including reviewing your current security policies and procedures, assessing your network infrastructure, evaluating your incident response plan, analyzing employee security awareness and training, and performing vulnerability scans and penetration tests.

 Reviewing your current security policies and procedures